MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

+Hans-Jürgen Treder developed a model similar to that of Schrödinger in a more complete inertia-free mechanics model \cite{Treder1972} based on the Riemann potential as a velocity-dependent gravitational potential (instead of the Weber potential of Reissner and Schrödinger).
+This model implements the idea of inertia having a gravitational origin without Schrödinger's anisotropic inertial mass (which is ruled out by observations, such as the Hughes–Drever experiments) with Sciama's $G\sim c^2/(\Phi_u + \varphi)$, in agreement with Mach's principle.
+It is worth noting that Treder was able to implement Mach's principle maintaining a scalar inertial mass instead of a tensorial one, exhibiting no preferred direction and thus avoiding inertial anisotropy.
+In this non-relativistic linear model, the weak equivalence principle can be derived and not axiomatically postulated as in GR, the weakness of the gravitational constant is explained, and inertial mass can also derived from the model.

-Applying Sciama's equation to today's measurements of the current cosmological model can be done only in terms of orders of magnitude, because the Hubble tension impedes a precise calculation.
+Sciama's relationship with today's measurements of the current cosmological model is satisfied only in terms of orders of magnitude, because the Hubble tension impedes a precise calculation.
 It yields the orders of magnitude of the observed gravitational constant when considering not the baryonic and dark matter content for $M_u$, but the total energy content (since all forms of energy must gravitate according to GR), which roughly corresponds to the critical density of the universe as measured to be almost flat.
-But the critical density is calculated with the assumption of a constant gravitational constant itself and considering dark matter, which could be eliminated through a correction to the gravitational constant, as it will be proposed in the next section.
-Thus, an honest calculation must be done with direct observations only by the total luminosity of the universe and its average mass to light ratio, yielding a value $10^{52}kg<M_u<10^{53}kg$, and the observable radius of the universe, which can be estimated by direct observations of the Hubble parameter (subjected to the Hubble tension), yielding around $R_u\sim10^{26}m$.
+As Milgrom stated in one of his conferences, “\textit{the only system that is strongly general relativistic and in the MOND regime is the Universe at large}".
+However, the critical density is calculated with the assumption of a \textit{constant} gravitational constant itself and considering dark matter, which would not contribute if a correction to the laws of gravity and inertia accounts for its effects, as it will be proposed in the next section.

-Few authors have attempted to develop a MOND for galaxy rotation curves based on Mach's principle, or relate Milgrom's MOND to Sciama's equation and Mach's principle \cite{Darabi2010,Cameron2015,Anderson2011,Gine2009,Gine2012,Abreu2014,Corda2024}.
-The main research lines within these topics are summarized onwards.
+Few authors have attempted to develop a MOND for galaxy rotation curves based on Mach's principle \cite{Unzicker2003}, or relate Milgrom's MOND to Sciama's relationship and Mach's principle \cite{Darabi2010,Corda2016,Anderson2011,Gine2009,Gine2012,Abreu2014,Corda2024}.
+The most relevant ideas in the literature relating these topics are summarized onwards.